-CCPA has used distance learning strategies for many years, from state standard adopted online courses using the Canvas learning management system, to GradPoint courses offered across the CCPA program, to paper-based independent study strategies facilitated by contract learning teachers in the curriculum areas.
-Consequently, CCPA has been relatively well-positioned to transition to distance learning across the program.
+College and Career Preparatory Academy (CCPA) has used distance learning strategies for many years, from state standard adopted online courses using the Canvas learning management system, to GradPoint courses offered across the CCPA program, to paper-based independent study strategies facilitated by contract learning teachers in the curriculum areas.
+Consequently, CCPA is well-positioned to continue and improve upon distance learning across the program.
 For CCPA, there was no break in learning continuity or enrollment opportunities for students.